dgalassi99/commodity_lab/README.md

 ---

 ## 🗂️ Repo Structure
+-
+- `docs/` — contains documents of different nature such as theory lectures or more
 - `projects/` — Self-contained projects with code, data, results, and explanations
 - `notebooks/` — Exploratory notebooks, experiments, and quick tests
 - `requirements.txt` — Python dependencies